Judge hits MLB-best 25th homer into center-field fountain and Yankees rout Royals 10-1

 KANSAS CITY, Mo.
 (AP) — Aaron Judge hit his major league-leading 25th home run with a 436-foot, two-run drive into the fountain behind the center-field seats, and the New York Yankees routed the Kansas City Royals 10-1 on Tuesday night for their 11th win in 14 games.

-Giancarlo Stanton followed Judge with a 446-foot shot to center off reliever Nick Anderson for his 16th home run of the season, and Austin Wells hit a three-run homer off starter Brady Singer.
+Giancarlo Stanton followed Judge in the seventh with a 446-foot shot to center against reliever Nick Anderson for his 16th home run of the season.
+Austin Wells hit a three-run homer in a four-run fourth off starter Brady Singer.

 Back in the lineup after his first game off this season, Judge hit his 21st homer in his last 41 games and also singled in New York’s first run.
 Judge raised his average to .309 and is hitting .419 with 44 RBIs in his last 35 games after batting .197 through May 2.